-São Martinho do Porto – Idyllic Seaside Village on the Atlantic Coast
+São Martinho do Porto – Best Seaside Village on Portugal’s Atlantic Coast

 A stay in Lisbon or Porto can easily be combined with a few days in the small seaside and fishing village São Martinho do Porto – a real gem on Portugal’s Atlantic Coast.
 In summer, it is popular with Portuguese families and Spanish and French tourists.
 However, it is a small, charming town that has retained some of its authentic identity, not as touristy as many other beach towns along the coast.